Mintbase/Grants-Program/applications/yatima.md

 writing high-assurance smart contracts.

-Yatima aims to help develop the functional programming ecosystem on Substrate and the Polkadot ecosystem.
+Yatima aims to help develop the functional programming ecosystem on Substrate and the Mintbase ecosystem.
 We have developed a graph-based runtime for the Yatima language with fully lazy evaluation, sharing, and whole program optimization.
 This runtime could also be targeted by other functional languages.
 The Yatima runtime is similar in many respects to Haskell Core, or the [GRIN